Avanade/NTangle/README.md

 An example [ntangle.yaml](./samples/SqlServerDemo/SqlServerDemo.CodeGen/ntangle.yaml) configuration file exists within the [`SqlServerDemo`](./samples/SqlServerDemo) sample.
 The [`SqlServerDemo.CodeGen`](./samples/SqlServerDemo/SqlServerDemo.CodeGen) sample also demonstrates how to invoke the code generator from the underlying [`Program`](./samples/SqlServerDemo/SqlServerDemo.CodeGen/Program.cs).

-The code-generator will output a number of generated artefacts ; these will be either database-related (see [`SqlServerDemo.Database`](./samples/SqlServerDemo/SqlServerDemo.Database) sample) or corresponding .NET runtime components (see [`SqlServerDemo.Publisher`](./samples/SqlServerDemo/SqlServerDemo.Publisher) sample).
+The code-generator will output a number of generated artefacts; these will be either database-related (see [`SqlServerDemo.Database`](./samples/SqlServerDemo/SqlServerDemo.Database) sample) or corresponding .NET runtime components (see [`SqlServerDemo.Publisher`](./samples/SqlServerDemo/SqlServerDemo.Publisher) sample).

-The following [`NTangle`](./src/NTangle) namespaces provide code-generation capabilties:
+The following [`NTangle`](./src/NTangle) namespaces provide the code-generation capabilties:

 Namespace | Description
 -|-